AlgorithmPrime/AlgorithmPrime/prime_sieve/readme.md

 ---

-These scripts focus on efficiency and comparison with classical methods.
+These scripts focus on comparison with classical methods.